-Lauded for his “engaging” performances and his “expressive and intense” playing (American Record Guide), violist Jacob Adams is Assistant Professor of Viola at the University of Alabama and faculty member at the Brevard Music Center.
-Since making his solo debut with the Cincinnati Symphony Orchestra at age 17, he has taught and performed as a soloist, chamber musician, and orchestral player across four continents.
-He has premiered new works by celebrated composers, including Caroline Shaw and William Bolcom.
-A regular performer with orchestras around the country, Jacob serves as principal violist of the Tuscaloosa Symphony and plays regularly with the symphony orchestras of Mobile, Huntsville, New Haven, and Santa Barbara.
+Lauded for his “engaging” performances and his “expressive and intense” playing (American Record Guide), Jacob Adams is Assistant Professor of Viola at the University of Alabama and a board member of the American Viola Society.
+Since making his solo debut with the Cincinnati Symphony Orchestra at age 17, he has performed throughout the United States and at major venues around the world, including all three stages at Carnegie Hall, Merkin Hall, the Hollywood Bowl, Boston’s Symphony Hall, Seattle’s Benaroya Hall, the Rudolfinium in Prague, and the El Escorial Palace in Spain.
+Jacob has performed on the prized Amati instruments at the Smithsonian and appeared on stage with such diverse acts as the Kronos Quartet, Yo-Yo Ma, Suzanne Vega, Herbie Hancock, and Quincy Jones, among others.
+He has premiered new works by celebrated composers, including William Bolcom and Caroline Shaw.
+Jacob is a frequent performer with ensembles and orchestras around the country, including A Far Cry (Boston), Manchester Summer Chamber Music, and the symphony orchestras of Mobile, Tuscaloosa, Huntsville, Birmingham, Charleston, Santa Barbara, and New Haven.